edkrueger/eco395m-2022-fall/homeworks/4-homework.md

 When grading this problem...

-100 points will be awarded in proportion to the number of exercises you successfully solve.
+100 points will be awarded in proportion to the number of exercises you successfully solve on the `main` branch.
 An exercise will be successfully solved if your solution passes all of the cases.
 A solution that does not pass all of the cases will not be considered successfully solved.

 _You are allowed to skip up to 3 exercises.
 There are 21 exercises total.
 So, submissions with at least 18 successfully solved exercises will receive all 100 points._